 We ♥ Mother Nature

 At Seven Sundays, we believe sustainability means more than just being “green”.
 We see sustainability as essential to the resiliency of our business, and more importantly, the world around us.
-This means that in all our decisions — from choosing a flax seed supplier to selecting a package — we ask ourselves whether our actions will have a positive impact on the environment and our community.
+This means that in all our decisions — from choosing a grain supplier to selecting our packaging — we ask ourselves whether our actions will have a positive impact on the environment and our community.
 It’s pretty simple, but then again, doing the right thing usually is!

 Here are a few examples, but we know this is just the start of our journey…